Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 # Kubernetes sample

-This folder contains yaml file to setup a complete solution in kubernetes.
+This folder contains YAML file to set up a complete solution in Kubernetes.
-It installs:
+It installs the following components:

-* a redis server
+* a Redis server
-* a SqlServer server
+* a Microsoft SQL Server server
 * a Seq server
 * a TheIdServer private servers farm
 * a TheIdServer public servers farm

-By default all files create entities in **theidserver** namespace.
+By default, all files create entities in **theidserver** namespace.

 ## Setup